Ackleberry/stm32f3xx_c_scaffold/README.md

 | FLOAT-ABI | TARGET[:mcu_args] |
 | LDSCRIPT | TARGET[:ld_script] |

+Once the Rakefile works you can remove the Makefile from the project.

 # Licensing:

 Please note this projects LICENSE does not cover anything included in the `drivers` folder.
 Please refer the specific drivers LICENSE file.